DARPA-CRITICALMAAS/beak-ta3/README.md

 1. Install a conda environment on your machine
 2. Execute the `setup.sh` script located in the `unix` or `win` folder, respectively

-The Conda environment for both Docker and Conda installations is called **beak-ta3.**<br>
+The Conda environment is called **beak-ta3.**<br>

 ### Docker installation
 Docker is **recommended** as it containerizes the whole development environment, making sure it stays identical across different developers and operating systems.
 Using a container also keeps your own computer clean of all dependencies.

 1. Install Docker
 2. Execute the `build.sh` script to build the container.
 The image is called `beak-ta3:latest`